Introduction to Git - Background, Installation, and Usage

 -Aparameter, you're telling Git to stage all of the files in your repository, including new files, modified files, and any removed from the repository.

-It is important to note that even though a file may physically exist in the directory, it will not be tracked by Git and included in your repository until it is "added" to the repository using the add command.
+It's also important to note that even though a file may physically exist in the directory, it will not be tracked by Git and included in your repository until it is "added" to the repository using the

 commitcommand will create a new save point in the history of the repository.
 These are the points we review and care about when it comes to the repository.
 They provide the save points in the repository where we can get back to the exact state of the files as they existed at that moment we did the commit.